Giving Up Your Pet

 If we are unable to answer your call, please leave a message with your name, number and reason for calling and we will return your call as soon as possible.

 Giving up an animal is never easy — for the owner or for the pet.
 If you need to surrender your pet to the Ottawa Humane Society, this is what you should know:

-- You should make sure that your pet’s vaccinations are up-to-date before surrendering her, since we do house so many stray and lost animals.
+- You should make sure that your pet’s vaccinations are up-to-date before surrendering them, since we do house so many stray and lost animals.
 There is always a risk of illness in a shelter environment.

 - The decision to surrender your pet is a permanent one.
-Once you have surrendered your animal, she becomes the property of the OHS.
+Once you have surrendered your animal, they become the property of the OHS.
 We realize that surrendering your pet is an emotional decision which you have made for a good reason.
 It would not be responsible of us to return an animal to someone who has told us that they are unable or unwilling, for whatever reason, to provide care for their animal.

 We ask you to provide the following:

-- Your pet’s medical records (or the name of your pet’s veterinarian clinic)
+- Your pet’s medical records

 - A piece of photo identification for yourself